robuedi/properties-spa-vue/README.md

-## Properties SPA Project
+## Properties SPA Project - Work in progress...

 Technologies used in the project:

 - Laravel 10 - PHP8.2
 - TypeScript
 - Vue.js 3

-To be added
+- Vue Quasar
 - Pinia
 - Vue Router
-- Vue Quasar

 ## How to use it